Christopher-Hayes/Christopher-Hayes/README.md

 ⚡ I build websites with React/Next, Tailwind, Shopify, and WebGL.

-🤖 I maintain [the VSCode Extension, "ChatGPT Reborn"](https://github.com/christopher-hayes/ask-ai), a FOSS alternative to AI Chat in VSCode (ie Copilot, Cody, Bito).
+💻 I'm the maintainer of [the VSCode Extension, "ChatGPT Reborn"](https://github.com/christopher-hayes/ask-ai), a FOSS alternative to AI Chat in VSCode (ie Copilot, Cody, Bito).

 🌱 Right now I'm learning how to use [🔹Obsidian.md](https://obsidian.md).

+💬 95% of my posts online are either [Fosstodon](https://fosstodon.org) (FOSS Mastodon server) or the [newhaven.io](https://newhaven.io) dev community on Discord.

 ### 🤵 You'll find me on